caojacky91-cmyk/ebt/README.md

 # ebt
-A remake of elizabot from mass:werk
+A mod elizabot based on the version from mass:werk
 Go to: https://masswerk.at/elizabot/ to see the original version(source)

 CAUTION: Caution this is a BETA